volodymyrhudyma/blog/content/blog/2020-06-21-what-is-key-in-react-and-why-do-we-need-it.md

 ---
-title: What is "key" in React and why do we need it?
+title: What Is "Key" In React And Why Do We Need It?
 tag:
   - React
+promote: false
 metaDescription: Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.